 Schlichemtalsperre, zbiornik retencyjny (Badenia-Wirtembergia, Niemcy)

-The dam was built in 1940 and completed during World War II, originally to supply water for a cement factory and for power generation.
-After the war, the state of Baden-Württemberg took over the facility and later used it for flood protection.
+The dam was built in 1940 to supply water to a nearby cement factory and to generate power.
+After the war, the state of Baden-Württemberg took over the facility and later expanded its role to include flood protection.

 The community of curious travelers